BlackPearlsDev/Video-Games-DB/README.md

 # Video-Games-DB
 A website that shows the must-have games, new games released, achievements, DLC, and a contact form that saves locally and personalizes the welcome message.
+!!!
+Not responsive made in desktop, no tablets and smartphones version (no time) !!!

 Presentation video here: https://youtu.be/qeXCJXoluaI